dfernandez79/rinter/docs/reference/functions/controller.md

   },

-  // optional method to configure the controller instance constructor(initialState, ...args) {
+  // optional method to configure the controller instance initialize(options, parent) {
-    // access to this is similar to a class constructor },
+    // access to this behaves like a class constructor
+    // all methods are available and bound to the instance },
 });
 ```